Shelby219/MERN-APP-server/README.md

 Adjusted the user profile image styling as Adrienne was going to be implementing this code.
 Not found page was implementing and styled.

 Loading screen was implemented with React Loading to enable a loading time frame for browse recipes, fridge, pantry and eventually saved recipes.
 To ensure the data has loaded correctly.
+The initial of adding transitions and effects for better user experience was started.

 BROWSE RECIPES